infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Mood System/Mood System.md

 		- A: solution: use more common emotions for masking (Joy/Sad, Fear/Anger)
 		- Q: What about the other 4? (trust/disgust, surprise/anticipation)
 			- A: might need a clever approach to this such as a **hidden system** or sumthn
+- Mood and its limit
+	- When certain mood is under the limit, can change mask freely
+	- When overwhelmed (over the limit), cant control mask
+- How players can change moods?
+	- A: Full control over Dialogue options.
+What you give others is what you lose.
+- What options do the players have?
+	- A: For masks, players can choose between two dominant moods, either joy/sad or fear/anger
+		- E:

 ### Citation